TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/PageTsconfig/Mod.rst

     .. warning::

-        Blinding Function Menu items is not hardcore access control!
+        Blinding the function mMenu items is not hardcore access control!
 All it does is hide the possibility of accessing that module functionality from the interface.
 It might be possible for users to hack their way around it and access the functionality anyways.
 You should use the